kylelin47/paratrooper/README.md

 - Gravity was simulated using a RigidBody on the player
 - Movement occurred by applying forces to the RigidBody
 - The effect of a parachute was simulated by applying drag to the RigidBody
+- Clouds are generated programatically
+- Stereo overlays created by having a Canvas in the world space follow the camera

 ## Non-Student Created Assets
 ### Audio